Well what a year it's been for our small but perfectly formed Society!

 Society Competitions

-The 2023 season proved to be as competitive as ever in the friendliest possible way of course.
+The 2024 season proved to be as competitive as ever in the friendliest possible way of course.
 The spread of winners of trophies and championship events was perhaps a bit less wide than in past years.
-However 15 members fought bravely for awards as winners or runners-up out of the positions available or at least those not grabbed by Ian Watts
+However 15 members fought bravely for awards as winners or runners-up out of the positions available (or at least those not grabbed by Ian, Mick and Danielle!)

 The winners of our various cups and shields during the season to be presented at our AGM are therefore as follows: